-From September 2022 the council moved to a 50/50 hybrid working model, where staff spend a minimum of half their working time in the City Offices in Winchester but, where service operation can accommodate it, staff are able to work remotely for the remainder of the time.
+The council operates a 50/50 hybrid working model, where staff spend a minimum of half their working time in the City Offices in Winchester but, where service operation can accommodate it, staff are able to work remotely for the remainder of the time.
 This hybrid model is supported by enhanced mobile technology to allow for seamless communication with customers.

 The delivery of services is overseen by committees led by Members.
 The council has adopted the Leader and Cabinet model as its political structure.
 This means that a councillor is appointed as leader of the executive and is then responsible for appointments to the Cabinet, allocation of portfolios and the delegation of executive functions.
 A Mayor is also elected by councillors each year to represent the council at civic events and to raise funds for the Mayor's nominated charities.
-The management of the council is led by the Chief Executive supported by four Strategic Directors.
+The management of the council is led by the Chief Executive supported by three Strategic Directors.